 14 Afterward Jesus found him in the temple, and said to him, “See, you have been made well.
 Sin no more, lest a worse thing come upon you.”

 Later Jesus found the paralyzed man in the temple.
-Jesus did not hide from the man.
+Jesus did not hide from the man but sought him out.

 Jesus found him in the temple, and said to him, “See, you have been made well.